activisthandbook/activisthandbook/articles/organising/facilitating.md

 Sometimes facilitation will involve helping the group address conflict, or reach agreement on a difficult decision.

+<dynamic-image imageid="7fc3e7ab-0408-4a9c-ea21-cdd34e344f00" alt="Two people actively listening to each other"><p>Two people listening attentively to each other, by <a target="_blank" href="https://edit.activisthandbook.org/author/tzmE91SnnrbJJXuvQNBl9rt6HK63">Joppe</a> | Generated using Dall-e</p></dynamic-image>

 ## **Facilitation skills**

 **Active listening:** The conscious effort to get an accurate understanding of where someone is coming from.
 In active listening you set aside your own response to what someone is saying and instead focus on really listening and helping them feel heard.